-- Endangered, threatened and rare species have successfully been grown and conserved by micropropagation because of high coefficient of multiplication and small demands on the number of initial plants and space.
+- Endangered, threatened, and rare species have successfully been grown and conserved by micropropagation because of the high coefficient of multiplication and small demands on the number of initial plants and space.

 - In addition, plant tissue culture is considered to be the most efficient technology for crop improvement by the production of somaclonal and gametoclonal variants.